-Home Climate Change Partnerships Energy Commission Signs Agreement with the Mexican State of Jalisco to Support Clean Energy
+Home Energy Policy Partnerships Energy Commission Signs Agreement with the Mexican State of Aguascalientes to Support Clean Energy

-Energy Commission Signs Agreement with the Mexican State of Jalisco to Support Clean Energy
+Energy Commission Signs Agreement with the Mexican State of Aguascalientes to Support Clean Energy

-California Energy Commission Chair Robert B. Weisenmiller recently signed a Memorandum of Understanding (MOU) with the state of Jalisco to cooperate on clean energy policies and programs.
+The California Energy Commission signed a Memorandum of Understanding with the Mexican state of Aguascalientes to cooperate on clean energy programs and policies.

-The agreement between the Energy Commission and Jalisco will support cooperation in areas of mutual interest, including energy efficiency, renewable energy development and grid integration, low and zero-emission vehicles, and clean energy technology.
+The agreement between the Energy Commission and Aguascalientes will support cooperation in areas of mutual interest, including energy efficiency, renewable energy development and grid integration, low and zero-emission vehicles, and clean energy technology.

 California represents only 1 percent of global greenhouse gas emissions, but its leadership demonstrates that it is possible to take action to reduce carbon emissions and grow the economy.
-California has signed several international MOUs as part of its ambitious goals to increase international collaboration on environmental protection and economic development.
+California’s international efforts are part of its ambitious goals to increase international collaboration on environmental protection and economic development.

-In 2014, Governor Edmund G. Brown Jr. and the Mexican Ministry of Energy Secretary Pedro Joaquin Coldwell signed an agreement promoting cooperation between the two governments to implement programs in low-carbon energy, clean technologies, biofuels, and energy efficiency.
+In 2014, Governor Brown and the Mexican Ministry of Energy Secretary Pedro Joaquín Coldwell signed an agreement promoting cooperation between the two governments to implement programs in low-carbon energy, clean technologies, biofuels, and energy efficiency.

 California and Mexico continue working together as strong partners in trade and combating climate change.
 California has multiple agreements with Mexico and Mexican states.
 The agreement signed is the Energy Commission’s third MOU with Mexico.